Pelargonium

 Photographer: Thabo Maphisa

 Pelargonium is a large genus in the Geraniaceae family of flowering plants.
-Its species range from shrubs and stemless geophytes to scramblers, climbers and herbs, also some annuals.
+The species ranges from shrubs and stemless geophytes to scramblers, climbers and herbs, also some annuals.

 The erect or decumbent plant stems are mostly herbaceous, but some are woody, succulent, sticky, hairy or retaining old petioles or spine-like stipules.